Updated: Jan 27

 Your sailor graduating boot camp is a HUGE deal.
 So, it makes sense that you’d want to be there for their big day.
 But since boot camp graduation is the first military event that many people go to it can be tricky and really confusing.
 So, I rounded up a few pointers and tips that I remembered from Taylor’s graduation that may be helpful.

 Sailors only get a limited number of tickets for family and friends to actually attend the graduation.
-Taylor has three brothers, two parents and a grandpa that all wanted to go and we hadn’t even started dating at the time so I was at the bottom of the list to attend and rightfully so.
-But I still wanted to support him so I sought out others ways of watching.
-If you aren’t able to actually attend the graduation some of the hotels in the area will play a live stream of it.
-That way you can watch at the hotel and be there to hangout with your sailor afterwards.
+Taylor has three brothers, two parents, and a grandpa that all wanted to go and we hadn’t even started dating at the time so I was at the bottom of the list to attend and rightfully so.
+But I still wanted to support him so I sought out other ways of watching.
+If you aren’t able to actually attend the graduation, some of the hotels in the area will play a live stream of it.
+That way you can watch at the hotel and be there to hang out with your sailor afterward.
 Otherwise, the Navy’s website has a page where they live stream it as well.

 …Which brings me to after the graduation.
-After they are allowed a little bit of time to hangout with family and friends and then they have to report back.
-It’s a pretty early night but believe me it is one of the best since you haven’t seen them in so long.
+After they are allowed a little bit of time to hang out with family and friends and then they have to report back.
+It’s a pretty early night but believe me it is one of the best since you have not seen them in so long.

 3. If you are traveling ALL that way to Chicago…you need to actually see Chicago.